-Cities in Texas That Are Liberal
+Cities In Texas That Are Liberal

 Liberal cities in Texas often have an ethnically diverse population and vibrant communities.
 Despite gerrymandering resulting in mainly Republican representation in Congress and the Senate, most cities have elected Democratic mayors.